zi-w/zi-w.github.io/_pages/home.md

 - [Apr 2016] I did [my first long oral presentation (20 min)](https://ziw.mit.edu/publications/#2016) at a machine learning conference, AISTATS 16, at a beautiful town in Spain called Cádiz.
 I went on a trip to Barcelona and Madrid afterwards with a friend and we enjoyed a lot of great sangria and all kinds of paella.
 - [Feb 2014] I successfully got my first paid job at USC working with [Prof. Fei Sha](http://www-bcf.usc.edu/~feisha/), after an exchange program at USC in the summer of 2013.
 - [Dec 2013] I went to my first machine learning conference, NIPS 13 (now NeurIPS), to present a collaborated project supervised by [Prof. Jun Zhu](http://ml.cs.tsinghua.edu.cn/~jun/) at Tsinghua University.
 I was excited to have checked in Christopher Bishop and helped David Blei to find his way as a volunteer.
 The 6-hour poster sessions were fun and tiring.
 Interestingly, I was in charge of the discrete optimization workshop as a volunteer and sort-of met my later-to-be advisor Stefanie Jegelka.
 After the conference, I rented a car and went on a road trip to Las Vegas and Los Angeles with my friend.
 I liked the ML community when it was small and less-hyped.
 Good old days.
+-->
 ### Contact
 Email: ziw 'at' csail 'dot' mit 'dot' edu

-If you have generic questions about my research on Artificial Intelligence/Machine Learning, having a life at competitive graduate schools like MIT, advisor-advisee relationships or mental health issues, and you feel like an answer to those can also benefit other people, please consider [posting a question on Quora and notify me about it via email and/or a Quora request](https://www.quora.com/profile/Zi-Wang-21).
+If you have generic questions about my research on Artificial Intelligence/Machine Learning, having a life at competitive graduate schools like MIT, advisor-advisee relationships or work-life ballance, and you feel like an answer to those can also benefit other people, please consider [posting a question on Quora and notify me about it via email and/or a Quora request](https://www.quora.com/profile/Zi-Wang-21).

 If you want my short comments on the issues similar to the topics listed above, please consider [tweeting to me on Twitter](https://twitter.com/ziwphd).
 I highly recommend this method because you may be able to get a slightly faster response.